• Skip to primary navigation

 Screen Shot 2016-08-29 at 10.08.35 PMWe also saw the flipside of Tatianna’s strength in this episode.
 Everyone underestimates her because they don’t know her or her act too well, but that also means she’s not part of a clique with many (any?) of these girls.
 It’s also indicative of her having a smaller, less-vocal fanbase.

-Since the girls themselves are determining who gets eliminate from the group of bottom queens, that puts a feisty solo competitor at major risk!
-There’s less ramifications to eliminating her from any pairing, both personally and professionally.
+Since the girls themselves are determining who gets eliminated from the group of bottom queens, that puts a feisty solo competitor at major risk!
+There’s less ramifications to eliminating Tati out of any pairing, both personally and professionally.

-That’s why I have Tatianna in the top half, but just barely.
+That’s why I have Tatianna in the top half of the ranking, but just barely.
 She’s shown that she came to play, but as soon as she’s in the bottom she’s in deep trouble.
 She has to stay safe all the way through the Top 4 if she wants to make it to the finale.

 Screen Shot 2016-08-29 at 9.40.39 PM6.
 Alyssa Edwards